-- a) The student shall be given an option to earn a minor degree in another discipline of engineering of his choice at the end of first year based on his academic performance in the first year. - b) A student is eligible to exercise this option if he has passed all the subjects offered in the first year in the first attempt itself and has earned a CGPA of not less than 7.5. - c) Minor degree in a particular discipline of engineering shall be offered for a batch of students if and only if a minimum of 5 eligible students opt for it. - d) The student is required to earn an additional 20 credits (over and above the prescribed maximum credits in the curriculum) starting from the third semester onwards to become eligible for the award of minor degree.
-20 credits shall be earned by the student by completing 5 additional courses of 4 credits each, one in each of the 5 semesters starting from the third to seventh semester.
-The curricular content of these 5 courses are framed in such a way that that these courses will essentially cover the core minimum knowledge required to be fulfilled for award of degree in the discipline of engineering in which the student chooses to earn the minor degree. - e) The students admitted in the second year through Lateral Entry Scheme will also be given a chance to opt for Minor degree.
-Students with a CGPA of 7.5 and with no arrears in the third semester are eligible to avail this option.
+- a) The student shall be given an option to earn a minor degree in another discipline of engineering of his choice at the end of first year based on his academic performance in the first year. - b) A student is eligible to exercise this option if he has passed all the subjects offered in the first year in the first attempt itself and has earned a CGPA of not less than 7.5. - c) Minor degree in a particular discipline of engineering shall be offered for a batch of students if and only if a minimum of 10 eligible students opt for it. - d) The student is required to earn an additional 20 credits (over and above the total of 160 credits prescribed in the curriculum) starting from the third semester onwards to become eligible for the award of minor degree.
+20 credits shall be earned by the student by completing 5 additional courses of 4 credits each, one in each of the 5 semesters starting from third to seventh semester.
+The curricular content of these 5 courses are so framed that these courses will essentially cover the core minimum knowledge required to be fulfilled for award of degree in the discipline of engineering in which the student chooses to earn the minor degree. - e) The students admitted in the second year through Lateral Entry Scheme will also be given a chance to opt for Minor degree.
+Eligibility to avail this option is CGPA of 7.5 and above with no arrears in the Third Semester.
 The student will join the existing batch of students in the fourth semester and earn 16 credits by registering for prescribed courses offered up to seventh semester.
 The respective BoS will decide on a suitable course in lieu of the course offered in the third semester to facilitate the student to earn the remaining 4 credits.

-- f) A student can exercise the option to withdraw from the Minor degree at any time after entry. - g) Details about the courses completed and credits earned for Minor degree will appear only in the 'Eighth Semester Grade Sheet' and 'Consolidated Grade Sheet'.
+- f) A student can exercise the option to withdraw from the Minor degree at any time after entry. - g) Details about the courses completed and credits earned for Minor degree will appear only in the 'Eighth Semester Grade Card' and 'Consolidated Grade Card'.
 These details will be listed under the heading 'Credits Earned for Minor degree'.
-In the case of students who have withdrawn from Minor degree, the credits earned for the courses registered and successfully completed for Minor degree will be listed under the heading 'Additional Credits Earned'. - h) Nomenclature of Minor Degree is 'B.Tech. in XXX with Minor in YYY', where XXX is Discipline in which the student is enrolled and YYY is Discipline which the student has opted as Minor. - i)The CGPA will be calculated for all the courses credited by the students inclusive of major and minor courses
+In the case of students who withdraw from Minor degree, the credits earned for the courses registered and successfully completed for Minor degree will be listed under the heading 'Additional Credits Earned'. - h) Nomenclature of Minor Degree is 'B.Tech. in XXX with Minor in YYY', where XXX is Degree in which the student is enrolled and YYY is Degree which the student has opted as Minor. - The CGPA will be calculated for all the courses credited by the students inclusive of major and minor courses